RealTimGFM/python-final-project-2024/proposal.md

 - Weeks 8-12: Continue working on project, making regular commits
 - Week 13: Project week - focused development time in class
 - Week 14: Project presentation to classmates and instructor

+Project Type: Game
+Brief Description: It's a game for kids to learn about business and arbitrage.
+So they can have some basic knowledge about how to do business.
+Key Features: [UNDECIDED]
+Out of Scope: It will not teach you EVERYTHING about business and money.
+IT'S JUST A GAME, HAVE FUN
+Technologies: [UNDECIDED] Anaconda and SQLite.